SooryaGeorge7/Dental_Decor/TESTING.md

 ------------ | ------------ | ------------ |
-User can navigate through website  | Navigation is intuitive | As expected User Can click on navbar links in different screen sizes | Navbar is responsive | As expected User Can hover over navlinks | Navbar icons change color | As expected
+User can navigate through website  | Navigation is intuitive | As expected User Can click on navbar links in different screen sizes | Navbar is responsive | As expected User Can hover over navlinks | Navbar icons change color and width | As expected

 ***